 Georgetown University, Washington, DC

 Solvay Brussels School Economics and Management, Brussels

-Institute of Fiscal Studies, London
+Institute for Fiscal Studies, London

 Department of Economics, Sciences Po, Paris